 5.Homemade Bread Tastes Better

 Walking into a home and smelling bread baking gives you a really good feeling, and has been known to be used in houses that aren’t selling by estate agents.
 Along with freshly ground coffee, homemade bread offers one of the most enticing smells you will find, and feeling good is even more important than looking good.
+Okay, so this doesn’t really answer the question “Is homemade bread healthier?” but it still relates to homemade bread vs store bought!

 Here are some of my favorite things I use to make my homemade bread!